mizurin95/Auto_buy_bot_on_booth/README.md

 # Python
-Try to make auto buy bot
+Try to make auto buy bot by Selenium